 How could you have anything else but a fantastic day when the sun is shining and Pierre Hermé decides to treat you to an extra macaron?
 Although cutting down on the sweets has been a good thing for my health I kind of feel like they’re missing around here a little bit… So what do you say about a compromise?
 From now on I’ll promise you more tasty Parisian treats but I’ll try to avoid finishing the whole thing in one go.
 Deal!

 Getting to create short stories in our heads and then acting them out through photographs is probably one of the things I enjoy doing the most together with Nicole.
 Sometimes it’s simply about showing of the outfit in a nice and simple way and although that’s a lot of fun as well nothing beats getting a bit creative.
 And upon seeing the beautiful Valentino black lace dress and cape, that Nicole is wearing in the photograph above, for the first time we knew we had to get a bit more imaginative with it.
 That resulted in an early morning in Central Park during our New York trip and having to walk through knee-deep snow, falling down on slippery ice and almost getting my eyes poked out by twigs.

-For more photos and outfit details, head over to Nicole’s blog.
+For more photographs and outfit details, hop on over to Nicole’s blog.